altib1/spotify-playlist-custom/README.md

 # Spotify Custom Playlist

-An app which allows users to show the currentplaying music on spotify and the details like the current time and also shows the playlists
+An app which allows users to show the currentplaying music on spotify and the details like the current time and also shows the playlists on your webiste

 ## Getting Started
 First, add a .env.local file and inside fill these constants :